-I say ‘so?’ why not be more approachable then, if we really value relationship and connection and opening to a man?
+I say ‘so?’
+Why not be more approachable then, if we really value relationship and connection and opening to a man?

 It depends whether we value the tired old ‘stories’ in our heads about men or whether we value bringing the kind of value to the table that men SEE as value for a long term relationship.

-I’m well aware that for a strong woman in her 30s who is finding it difficult to find and meet a good man who is not a jerk can feel disillusioned.
+I’m well aware that for a strong woman in her 30s who is finding it difficult to find a good man who is not a jerk, can feel disillusioned.

-‘Men are intimidated by me’.
+“Men are intimidated by me”.

-‘There aren’t enough good men in my town.”
+“There aren’t enough good men in my town.”

 “There’s a shortage of men in my town.”

-No. None of those things are ever true.
-But we have to survive somehow; and to SURVIVE, we have to tell ourselves an internal story that makes us feel good enough.
+Alas, when we are in pain, we have to survive somehow.
+And to SURVIVE, we have to tell ourselves an internal story that makes us feel good enough.